xssnick/TON-Torrent/README.md

 At the first start, this program will try to resolve your external IP and check port availability.
 If ports are closen, then you can download only from peers with public IP (similar to regular torrent).
 You could always enable seed mode in settings and set external ip manually, for example, if check failed because of something else.

-## Switching to original storage-daemon

-If you want to use C++ storage daemon and you have it running on your machine, you could switch to it in settings by specifying control port and storage-db path.

 ## Building

 To build, you need to install [Wails](https://wails.io/), then run: